-The DS_TOTAL_MEMORY configuration parameter places a ceiling on the amount of shared memory that a query can obtain.
+The DS\TOTAL\MEMORY configuration parameter places a ceiling on the amount of shared memory that a query can obtain.
 You can use this parameter to limit the performance impact of large, memory-intensive queries.
 The higher you set this parameter, the more memory a large query can use, and the less memory is available for processing other queries and transactions.

-For OLTP applications, set DS TOTAL MEMORY to between 20 and 50 percent of the value of SHMTOTAL, in kilobytes.
-For applications that involve large decision-support (DSS) queries, increase the value of DS_TOTAL_MEMORY to between 50 and 80 percent of SHMTOTAL.
-If you use your database server instance exclusively for DSS queries, set this parameter to 90 percent of SHMTOTAL.
+For OLTP applications, set DS\TOTAL\MEMORY to 20 - 50 percent of the value of SHMTOTAL, in KB.
+For applications that involve large decision-support (DSS)

-A quantum unit is the minimum increment of memory allocated to a query.
+A quantum unit is the minimum increment of memory that is allocated to a query.
 The Memory Grant Manager (MGM) allocates memory to queries in quantum units.
-The database server uses the value of DS_MAX_QUERIES with the value of DS_TOTAL_MEMORY to calculate a quantum of memory, according to the following formula:
+The database server uses the value of DS\MAX\QUERIES with the value of DS\TOTAL\MEMORY to calculate a quantum of memory, according to the following formula:

-quantum = DS TOTAL MEMORY / DS MAX QUERIES
+quantum = DS\TOTAL\MEMORY / DS\MAX\QUERIES